-Rate Revenue Within variance threshold of \$10,000 or 10% Opening Funding Surplus(Deficit) Within variance threshold of \$10,000 or 10% Closing Funding Surplus (Deficit) Within variance threshold of \$10,000 or 10%
+Underbudget as capital program yet to substantially commence.
+Repayment of Debentures Within variance threshold of \$10,000 or 10% Transfer to Reserves Reserve Transfers will occur towards the end of the financial year.
+OTHER ITEMS Rate Revenue Within variance threshold of \$10,000 or 10% Opening Funding Surplus(Deficit) Within variance threshold of \$10,000 or 10%